US STOCKS-Futures slip as investors brace for tech earnings, economic data

-April 24 (Reuters) - Wall Street futures slipped on Monday as investors await earnings from big technology companies as well as economic data this week for clues on the state of the U.S. economy and the Federal Reserve's monetary policy path.
+April 24 (Reuters) - Wall Street futures slipped on Monday ahead of a busy week for earnings, with investors also awaiting key economic data that could shed light on the U.S. economy and shape the Federal Reserve's monetary policy.

-Market heavyweights including Alphabet Inc GOOGL.O, Microsoft Corp MSFT.O, Amazon.com Inc AMZN.O and Meta Platforms Inc META.O, whose shares have supported markets this year, are scheduled to report results this week.
-Whether the rally continues could depend on the companies beating already-lowered first-quarter estimates.
+Heavyweights including Alphabet Inc GOOGL.O, Microsoft Corp MSFT.O, Amazon.com Inc AMZN.O and Meta Platforms Inc META.O, whose shares have supported markets this year, are scheduled to report results this week.

+"Not only must these companies beat, but they must also guide to a re-acceleration of EPS growth in the second quarter and beyond ... that’s what the Street is looking for," said Nicholas Colas, co-founder of DataTrek Research.

 Wall Street has largely held steady through the start of the earnings season as results from the big banks came in stronger than expected, allaying concerns about a contagion from the banking crisis in March.